Choreographing intelligent experiences & the designer's evolving role

 When intent and context converge, technology starts collaborating

-In Part 1, we explored how the foundational design principles of Desirability, Viability, and Feasibility are being expanded by the Era of Design for Intelligence.
-To build the next generation of truly helpful products, we must add a new layer to our process: the ability to solve for a user's underlying Intent by harnessing the power of real-time Context.
+In Part 1, we explored how the foundational design principles of Desirability, Viability, and Feasibility needs to consider Responsibility as an added principle in the Era of Design for Intelligence.
+To build the next generation of truly helpful products and shifting from reactive tools to proactive intelligent solutions., we must solve for a user's underlying Intent by harnessing the power of real-time Context.

 ————